25 Must-See Light Installations at Hayward Gallery's Light Show

 12. Brigitte Kowanz Light Steps (1990-2013) Fluorescent lamps, dimensions variable

-Brigitte Kowanz’s Light Steps are ascending steps of fluorescent lights meant to resemble a flight of stairs.
-She has been using artificial
+Brigitte Kowanz's Light Steps are ascending steps of fluorescent lights meant to resemble a flight of stairs.
+She has been using artifical

-13. Anthony McCall You and I, Horizontal (2005) Solid light installation: computer, Quicktime movie file, video projected, haze machines
+13. Anthony McCall You and I, Horizontal (2005) Solid light installation: computer, Quicktime movie file, video projector, haze machines

 14. Francois Morellet Lamentable (2006) 8 blue neon tubes, electric cables, 2 transformers

-Lamentable are made out of neon lights manipulated to form a sculptural object that interacts with space.
-Francois Morellet’s early neon works were dynamic but in recent years they have been more static which relate more to architectural space.
+Lamentable is made out of neon lights manipulated to form a sculptural object that interacts with space.
+Francois Morellet's early neon works were dynamic but in recent years they have been more static which relates more to architectural space.

-15. Ivan Navarro Reality Show (2010) LED, aluminum door frames, mirrors, one way mirrors, wood and electric energy
+15. Ivan Navarro Reality Show (2010) LED, aluminium door frames, mirrors, one-way mirrors, wood and electric energy

-Dictatorship in Chile is so much part of the art Chilean artist Ivan Navarro who is now based in New York.
-Control, repression are all explored thru the medium of light and sculpture in Ivan’s works just like this Reality Show, Burden and the Hayward Fence.
+Dictatorship in Chile is so much part of the art of Chilean artist Ivan Navarro who is now based in New York.
+Control and repression are all explored thru the medium of light and sculpture in Ivan's works just as this Reality Show, Burden and the Hayward Fence.